-Note that under the Coronavirus Act 2020 and subsequent regulations, the notice period for possession notices has now been temporarily increased to six months (until March 2021).
-In addition, the Courts have now suspended all possession claims and evictions until 20 September 2020.
-This period may be extended.
+Note that under the Coronavirus Act 2020 and subsequent regulations, the notice period for possession notices has now been increased to four months.
+In view of the suspension of eviction proceedings between March and September 2020, there are massive delays at the courts.

 Can you please visit the Coronavirus help page for more information and links to information services

 In view of the complexity of the current rules due to the frequent changes by the government, we recommend that you use solicitors rather than try to bring a claim yourself.
 See our recommended solicitors here.

 Section 21 is one of the most useful and one of the most frustrating sections in the whole of the Housing Act 1988.